-Cocaine is the powdered form of a very powerful stimulant drug.
-Typically, the powder is snorted up through the nose or mixed with water and injected.
+Cocaine is the powdered stimulant.
+Typically, the cocaine is snorted up through the nose or mixed with water and injected.
 Other common names for cocaine include coke, blow, snow, candy, and Charlie.

 Cocaine produces an immediate and very potent pleasurable “high” effect.
 Desiring to repeat the pleasant experience causes first a psychological addiction, and later a physical addiction in users.
 Many cocaine addicts develop a tolerance over time which means they need to take bigger hits more frequently to achieve the same effects.